U.S., France differ over how to deal with 'explosive' Mali

 Prodi and U.N. peacekeeping chief Herve Ladsous have said that any military action in northern Mali was unlikely to happen until September or October next year.

-The EU is planning to send 200 troops to Mali to help with training.
+The European Union is planning to send 200 troops to Mali to help with training.
 But like the United States and former colonial power France, which is the keenest of Western nations for military action, the EU has ruled out a combat role for itself.

 Ban told the Security Council on Monday that the crisis in Mali could not be dealt with without addressing the problems of the Sahel, where about 18.7 million people have been affected by food insecurity this year.